frederic-perez/AmE-dictionary/data/idioms.md

 __a hell of a time__ A hell of a time is an expression used to describe a difficult or unpleasant task or situation.
 It can also be used to describe something that is very good or bad, depending on the context.
 __a hill of beans__ :three: Something of little or no importance, value, or worth. _For all the congressman’s posturing about overhauling the tax system, his plan to do so is just a hill of beans._
 __a hot hand__ A continuous period of great success, luck, or fortune; a winning streak.
-__a hot mess__
+__a hot mess__ :two::hammer:
 __a hot spot__
 __a hot-button issue__
 __a hunch__ A strong intuitive feeling about someone or something.
 __a joy to behold__ :two: A thing, event, or experience that creates a profound sense of joy or elation in the spectator. _The spring flowers in this part of the country are truly a joy to behold._
 __a juggling act__ A difficult and/or precarious situation in which several things are being attempted or must be maintained at the same time.
-__a kernel of truth__ A singular element of truth or wisdom within a greater story, narrative, speech, or claim, especially when most or all other elements are fictitious or of questionable veracity.
+__a kernel of truth__ :two: A singular element of truth or wisdom within a greater story, narrative, speech, or claim, especially when most or all other elements are fictitious or of questionable veracity. _I think the governor’s speech is a bunch of hogwash by and large, but there is a kernel of truth in what he said about the need for lower taxes._
+__a kick at the can__ An opportunity to do, try, or achieve something.
+Primarily heard in Canada.
 __a kick in the face__
 __a kick in the teeth__ A humiliating disappointment or setback. _Losing my job after my car broke down was a real kick in the teeth._
 __a kind of (something)__ A replacement or alternative to (the real thing).